ericd9799/CS725_HW2/README.md

 ## Under "Exploring the data with scatter plots", export the endowment(x) vs. numStudents(y) plot, save it into your Gitlab project, and insert the image into your project README.md.
 Is there a correlation between endowment and number of students?
 ![alt text](EndowmentVsNumStudent.png)
 - I did not find any correlation between the number of students and the amount for endowment.
-There are 2 entries where the number of students were 28 and 44, and the listed endowment 700 million and 5.27 billion, respectively.
+There is no correlation between number of students and the amount for endowment because I found 2 entries where the number of students were 28 and 44, and the listed endowment 700 million and 5.27 billion, respectively.

 ## After completing the "Geocoding names and addresses" section, export your cleaned data file as a CSV (comma-separated value) file and add this file to your Gitlab project.
 How many rows did you end up with?
 - I ended up with 61 entires.